AntonioCheca/MTGG/README.md

 ## How to run

+You need to download Networkx (you can do that with pip) and Gephi (they have an [official website](https://gephi.org/) with info).
 The script and data.csv have to be in the same folder, it's just:

 python dataToGraph.py